Skeins on Branes: Introduction

-For a generic such complex structure, the moduli space $\M$ of bare disconnected holomorphic curves in $X$ with boundary in $L_{K}$ in basic homology classes is a transversely cut out compact oriented 0-manifold.
+\begin{thm} Let $\M$ be the moduli of bare connected $J$-holomorphic curves $(u,S)$ in $X$ with boundary in $L_K=L_{K;\epsilon}$ in a basic class $\beta$.
+If either $k=1$ or if $k>1$ and $\epsilon$ is sufficiently small then for an almost complex structure $J$ as above, $\M$ is a transversely cut out compact oriented 0-manifold.
+Curves in $\M$ are embeddings with interior disjoint from $L_{K}$, the skein valued count of curves in $\M$ is invariant and equals

-The HOMFLYPT polynomial $H_{K}(a,z)$ of $K$, see Figure \ref{fig:framedskein}, is given by the following count of holomorphic curves: